 The technology underlying the power plant being considered as part of this study is mature.
-For example, biomass fuel, which varies little by species, has been successfully combusted in industrial and power generation applications for many decades.
-Juniper has been successfully combusted in other regions.
+For example, biomass fuel has been successfully combusted in industrial and power generation applications for many decades.
 The following section describes the design and technology of the power facilities considered in this study.

-As shown in Figure 7, a simplified diagram of a wood-fired power system, the process begins when wood fuel is combusted in a furnace whose walls consist of water filled pipe.
+As shown in Figure 4, a simplified diagram of a wood-fired power system, the process begins when wood fuel is combusted in a furnace whose walls consist of water filled pipe.
 The high pressure water in the pipe boils to steam; the steam is then heated to a higher temperature before exiting to the turbine generator (T-G).
 The T-G is a multistage bladed rotor that turns within a series of bladed fixed diaphragms.
 The passage of steam through the unit drops steam temperature and pressure at each stage as thermal energy is converted into mechanical energy.
 The mechanical energy of the rotating turbine is converted into electrical energy in a direct or gearbox connected generator which uses a magnetic spinning rotor to induce electrical current in the windings of the fixed stator that surrounds it.